-182 Instead of using the traditional empirical orthogonal function (EOF) method, the low-frequency component analysis (LFCA) method (Wills et al. 2018) is adopted to evaluate the low-frequency 183 AMOC variability.
-The LFCA provides linear combinations of the first n EOFs and principal 184 components (PCs) of the data.
-The results are n low-frequency patterns (LFPs) as the spatial patterns 185 and n corresponding low-frequency components (LFCs) as the time series.
-The LFPs and 186 187 corresponding LFCs are ranked in a descending order according to the ratio of their low-frequency variances (obtained through a low-pass filter) to the total variance of the first n EOFs.
-Therefore, low-188 frequency signals are the most concentrated in LFP1 and LFC1, which are our focus.
-More details 189 190 about the LFCA method can be found in Wills et al. (2018).
-As demonstrated in Jiang et al. (2021), the LFCA outperforms the EOF method in extracting and analyzing low-frequency variability of theAMOC.
+Instead of using the traditional empirical orthogonal function (EOF) method, the low-frequency component analysis (LFCA) method (Wills et al. 2018) is adopted to evaluate the low-frequency AMOC variability.
+The LFCA provides linear combinations of the first n EOFs and principal components (PCs) of the data.
+The results are n low-frequency patterns (LFPs) as the spatial patterns and n corresponding low-frequency components (LFCs) as the time series.
+The LFPs and corresponding LFCs are ranked in a descending order according to the ratio of their low-frequency variances (obtained through a low-pass filter) to the total variance of the first n EOFs.
+Therefore, low-frequency signals are the most concentrated in LFP1 and LFC1, which are our focus.
+More details about the LFCA method can be found in Wills et al. (2018).
+As demonstrated in Jiang et al. (2021), the LFCA outperforms the EOF method in extracting and analyzing low-frequency variability of the AMOC.

-A Lanczos filter with 121 weights and 60 years cut-off period is used for the LFCA and for filtering other time series throughout this study.
+A Lanczos filter with 121 weights and a 60-yr cut-off period is used for the LFCA and for filtering other time series throughout this study.
 Power spectral analysis is conducted for both the unfiltered AMOC index and AMOC LFC1.
 Significance at 95% confidence level and the best-fit first-order Markov red noise spectrum are presented along with the power spectrum.